Redocly/redocly-cli/docs/commands/login.md

 ## Introduction

 :::warning Note
-Before proceeding with the command, you must [generate a personal API key](../../workflows/personal-api-keys.md) first.
+Before proceeding with the command, [generate a personal API key](../../workflows/personal-api-keys.md).
 :::

 Use the `login` command to authenticate to the API registry.